Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 This is a blog post series where I will reproduce [Eli Bendersky’s Adventures In JIT Compilation series][eli], but this time using the [Rust programming language][rust].
-I will also expand this series into compile the source code into actual executable binaries.
+I will also expand this series into compiling actual executable binaries.

 The goal of this series is to give a small intro into writing compilers, and explore the tools in the Rust ecosystem that can be used for that.